 Cough (usually coughing up blood)

-Occasionally symptoms are severe enough to cause the lungs to fail ( respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
-Conditions that block... read more ), and people have severe difficulty breathing and bluish discoloration of the skin ( cyanosis Cyanosis Cyanosis is a bluish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
-Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish rather than... read more ).
+Occasionally symptoms are severe enough to cause the lungs to fail (respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
+Conditions that block... read more ), and people have severe difficulty breathing and bluish or pale or grayish discoloration of the skin (cyanosis Cyanosis Cyanosis is a bluish or grayish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
+Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish... read more ).
 When the lungs fail, the tissues of the body do not receive enough oxygen, and the person may die.

 Kidney involvement causes blood in the urine, but if the amount is very small, blood may not be visible.
 Kidney involvement also causes blood pressure to increase.
 The symptoms related to the lungs and the kidneys may not occur at the same time.